openhive-network/denser/README.md

 Run a Denser Docker instance
 OPTIONS:
-  --image=IAMGE        Docker image to run (default: 'registry.gitlab.syncad.com/hive/denser:latest') --api-endpoint=URL   API endpoint to be used by the new instance (default: 'api.hive.blog') --port=PORT          Port to be exposed (default: 3000) -?|--help            Display this help screen and exit
+  --image=IAMGE        Docker image to run (default: 'registry.gitlab.syncad.com/hive/denser:latest') --api-endpoint=URL   API endpoint to be used by the new instance (default: 'https://api.hive.blog') --port=PORT          Port to be exposed (default: 3000) -?|--help            Display this help screen and exit
 ```